 We are leveraging the broad applicability of our proprietary product engine to discover and develop small molecule therapies that modulate gene expression to address the known root cause of genetically defined rare diseases in areas of high unmet medical need.
-We believe that our initial product candidates for the treatment of FSHD, SCD and \(\mathbb{G} \)-thalassemia may have the potential to treat patients with these debilitating and, in some cases, life-threatening illnesses.
+We believe that our initial product candidates for the treatment of FSHD and SCD may have the potential to treat patients with these debilitating and, in some cases, life-threatening illnesses.
 The key components of our strategy include:

 - Rapidly develop losmapimod for the treatment of FSHD.
 We aim to rapidly develop losmapimod for the treatment of FSHD through clinical development and regulatory approval.
-In the second quarter of 2022, we plan to initiate a randomized, double-blind, placebo-controlled, 48-week Phase 3 trial to evaluate the efficacy and safety of losmapimod for the treatment of FSHD. - Rapidly develop FTX-6058 for the treatment of select hemoglobinopathies.
-We have initiated a Phase 1b clinical trial of FTX-6058 in people with SCD and expect to report initial data from the trial in the second quarter of 2022.
-We submitted an IND to the FDA in the fourth quarter of 2021 for FTX-6058 in other select hemoglobinopathies, including \(\mathbb{B}\)-thalassemia, and expect to initiate a Phase 1b study in the second quarter of 2022. - Continue to apply FulcrumSeek to grow our portfolio of product candidates for the treatment of genetically defined diseases.
+In the second quarter of 2022, we initiated REACH, a randomized, double-blind, placebo-controlled, 48-week Phase 3 trial to evaluate the efficacy and safety of losmapimod for the treatment of FSHD and plan to complete enrollment in the second half of 2023. - Rapidly develop FTX-6058 for the treatment of SCD.
+We aim to rapidly complete the clinical development of FTX-6058 for the treatment of SCD to support regulatory approval and intend to work diligently with FDA to resolve the full clinical hold imposed on February 23, 2023.
+Although we commenced enrollment in the 12 mg dose cohort in a Phase 1b clinical trial of FTX-6058 in subjects with SCD, dosing and enrollment in this trial are currently on hold. - Continue to apply FulcrumSeek to grow our portfolio of product candidates for the treatment of genetically defined diseases.
 We have developed a rigorous assessment and selection process to determine which of the approximately 7,000 rare, genetically defined diseases we intend to evaluate in drug target identification activities.
 We are applying FulcrumSeek to discover drug targets to modulate gene expression and develop product candidates for the potential treatment of the root cause of disease. - Further expand our product engine capabilities.
 We have significantly enhanced the scale and power of FulcrumSeek to increase the pace of discovery and we intend to further expand our capabilities to enhance the therapeutic reach and productivity of our drug discovery process.
-We expect to name our next development candidate in 2022 to support our fourth IND by the end of the first quarter of 2023.

 - Maximize the commercial potential of our product candidates.
 We have retained all rights to our lead product candidates focused on rare genetically defined diseases, and plan to commercialize any approved product for such rare genetically defined diseases using a targeted sales infrastructure.
 We may in the future pursue commercialization partnerships for certain product candidates and/or markets outside the United States. - Selectively enter into strategic partnerships to maximize the value of our product engine and pipeline.
-Given the breadth of opportunities for our proprietary product engine to discover drug targets and develop product candidates for genetically defined diseases, we may enter into strategic partnerships for certain drug targets, product candidates or disease areas, such as our collaboration and license agreements with Acceleron, a wholly-owned subsidiary of Merck, and MyoKardia, a wholly-owned subsidiary of Bristol Myers Squibb.
-Partnerships may provide an attractive avenue for expanding the impact of our proprietary product engine
+Given the breadth of opportunities for our proprietary product engine to discover drug targets and develop product candidates for genetically defined diseases, we may enter into strategic partnerships for certain drug targets, product candidates or disease areas, such as our collaboration and license agreement with MyoKardia, a wholly-owned subsidiary of Bristol Myers Squibb.
+Partnerships may provide an attractive avenue for expanding the impact of our proprietary product engine.